icokovachev/Arduino-Music-Visualization/README.md

 # WaveSound

-Curs project for National program "Training for IT career"
+Course project for National program "Training for IT career"

 # The team:
 [Mariyan Baltov](https://github.com/mariyanb007),